jejernig/Bicep-Infrastructure/README.md

 - A configuration system with JSON schema validation
 - Bicep modules for various Azure resources
+- GitHub Actions workflows for deployment and teardown
+- Environment-specific configuration management
 - Deployment scripts and utilities
 - Documentation and best practices